Churchill Alemao

 Churchill Braz Alemao (born 16 May 1949) is an Indian politician who served as the second Chief Minister of Goa from March to April 1990.
 He is a former two-term Member of Parliament, representing South Goa from 1996 to 1998 and 2004 to 2007.
-He has also been a member of the Goa Legislative Assembly, representing Benaulim thrice, (from 1989 to 1996, 1999 to 2002, and lastly from 2017 to 2022) and Navelim from 2007 till 2012.
+He has also been a member of the Goa Legislative Assembly for four terms between 1989 and 2022, representing Benaulim and Navelim constituencies.

+Personal life

+Churchill Braz Alemao was born on 16 May 1949 to Braz Alemao in Carmona, Goa, Portuguese India.
+He attended St. Mary’s High School in Varca.
+Alemao married Fatima Fernandes Alemao on 20 February 1974, together they have one son and five daughters.

 Political career

 Alemao served as the chief minister of Goa for a brief period in the early 1990s.
 He later became an MP representing South Goa from 1996 to 1998.

 Founding United Goans Democratic Party

 Alemao founded the United Goans Democratic Party as a spinoff of the United Goans Party.

 Shift to Congress, Chief Ministership and Member of Parliament

 In the late 1980s, Alemao quit the United Goans Democratic Party and joined the Indian National Congress.
 He became Chief Minister for a 18 days as part of the Progressive Democratic Front led by Congress.
 He had to resign due to an internal split in the party.
 After that Luis Proto Barbosa became chief minister.
 Later, Alemao became an MP as Congress leader.